Sabeeh-Ahmed-Shafique/Conducting-a-security-audit/README.md

 **8/10 (High)**
 The organization faces significant risks due to weak access controls, lack of encryption, missing recovery plans, and non-compliance with regulatory standards.

+## Compliance Checklist Highlights

+# Does Botium Toys currently have this control in place?
+- [] Least privilege
+- [] Disater Recovery
+- [] Password policies

+# Does Botium Toys currently adhere to this compliance best practice?

+Compliance checklist

+Payment Card Industry Data Security Standard (PCI DSS)
+- [x] Only authorized users have access to customers’ credit card information.
+- [x] Credit card information is stored, accepted, processed, and transmitted internally, in a secure environment.

+General Data Protection Regulation (GDPR)
+- [x] E.U. customers’ data is kept private/secured.
+- [x] There is a plan in place to notify E.U. customers within 72 hours if their data is compromised/there is a breach.

+System and Organizations Controls (SOC type 1, SOC type 2)
+- [x] User access policies are established.
+- [] Data integrity ensures the data is consistent, complete, accurate, and has been validated.

+---

+**Legend:**
+- `[x]` = For No
+- `[ ]` = For Yes